Why study this course

 This is a three-year full-time degree, consisting of 120 credits a year.
 Each year is divided into an autumn and a spring semester and has a modular structure.
 Most modules are worth 10 or 20 credits.

-You will take a minimum of 80 credits and a maximum of 120 credits in Music in year one.
-Students on this course can choose to study modules outside of Music, subject to availability.
+You’ll take a minimum of 80 credits (4 modules) in Music in year 1.
+You can choose to study modules outside of the school’s modules, subject to availability.

 |Module title||Module code||Credits|